No. 14 North Carolina rolls past rival NC State 107-56

 CHAPEL HILL, N.C.
+(AP) -- North Carolina jumped all over North Carolina State from the start, building a lead that kept growing to a shockingly lopsided finish and the 14th-ranked Tar Heels' biggest scoring output in the longtime rivalry.

-(AP) -- Justin Jackson scored 21 points and No. 14 North Carolina ran off a 20-0 first-half run to blow Sunday's game open and beat North Carolina State 107-56.
+Justin Jackson scored 21 points and the Tar Heels ran off a 20-0 first-half spurt to blow Sunday's game open and beat the Wolfpack 107-56.

 Joel Berry II added 19 points for the Tar Heels (14-3, 2-1 Atlantic Coast Conference), who beat the Wolfpack for the 20th time in 22 games in a game postponed from Saturday night because of snow and ice.

-And the Tar Heels did it in an unexpectedly lopsided fashion, jumping to a 26-4 lead and pushing that to 56-23 by halftime on Jackson's 3-pointer just before the horn.
+The Tar Heels jumped to a 26-4 lead, pushed that to 56-23 by halftime on Jackson's 3-pointer just before the horn and had more than doubled the Wolfpack's point total with roughly 5 minutes left.

+And after what Wolfpack coach Mark Gottfried called a ''perfect storm'' of his team's wobbly start and UNC's aggressive edge, N.C.
+State (12-4, 1-2) ended up with the second-worst loss in program history - trailing only a 62-10 loss to UNC in the 1920-21 season.

+''I don't know that I've ever had a team shoot as many airballs and miss foul shots and turn the ball over the way we did,'' Gottfried said.

 BIG PICTURE